What is Surplus?

 - View surplus items available to the public and directions for picking up items.
 These items may not be reserved.

 - Please follow the Surplus Guide procedures and policies.

 Email email@example.com or call (609) 258-2347 with any questions about the University Surplus Program.

 Coming to the Warehouse

 Please check the surplus website before you arrive, to verify the days we are open that month.
-Our warehouse is located at 755 Alexander Road, Door 4 (just south of route 1) on certain days.
+Our warehouse is located at 755 Alexander Road, Door 4 (just south of route 1).
 If you are interested in items for personal use, you will need to bring a Mastercard or Visa credit card, we do not accept cash.
 And remember, the items are available on a first come, first serve basis.